 Research has shown that children who experience grade retention in elementary school are 5-10 times more likely to drop out of high school than students who are not held back a grade.
-Recent research shows that these negative effects are even more significant for Black and Hispanic girls who are held back a grade.
+Recent research shows these adverse effects are even more significant for Black and Hispanic girls who are held back a grade.

 If your child has already experienced grade retention, we don’t want you to worry.
-We are trying to show that grade retention in and of itself is not going to be the solution to help your child if they struggling.
+We are trying to show that grade retention in and of itself is not going to be the solution to help your child if they are struggling.

 What should you do if your school is recommending grade retention?

 If your child’s school is recommending grade retention, please share with them this wonderful handout provided by the National Association for School Psychologists (NASP) on grade retention.